AntsyBoi/AntsyBoi/README.md

-# I'm making software for fun, maybe someone will find it useful for something.
+# I'm making software for fun, don't expect the code to be any good.